 Proprietary methods and reliable results

-AltraBio’s offer covers the entire data analysis workflow for flow, spectral and mass cytometry data analysis from automated gating to cross-sample analysis, quality controls and biomarker identification.
+AltraBio’s offering encompasses the entire data analysis workflow for flow, spectral and mass cytometry data analysis, from automated gating to cross-sample analysis, quality controls, and biomarker identification.

 You need to apply your gating strategy to a large number of files